 - Increases the bandwidth of the network.

-- Less frame collision as switch creates the collision domain for each connection.
+- Less frame collision as the switch creates the collision domain for each connection.

-- It can not stop traffic destined for a different LAN segment from travelling to all other LAN segments.
+- It can not stop traffic destined for a different LAN segment from traveling to all other LAN segments.

 - Switches are more expensive.

 Feeling lost in OS, DBMS, CN, SQL, and DSA chaos?
 Our Complete Interview Preparation

 Course is the ultimate guide to conquer placements.
 Trusted by over 100,000+ geeks, this course is your roadmap to interview triumph.

 Ready to dive in?
 Explore our Free Demo Content and join our Complete Interview Preparation